karelbondan/windows-ocr/readme.md

 - The `Enter` key can be pressed to perform OCR after the capture box has been drawn.
 The `Esc` key can be pressed to cancel/close the OCR window.

 ## Setting up

+### Installing the app

+**Please unzip/install this app into a directory that does not require elevated permissions (administrator rights) since the file modification permission is required while the app is active (config.json modification upon settings change).** Avoid unzipping/installing to `C:\Program Files` or `C:\Program Files (x86)` as they require elevated permissions for third party apps to access.

+### Google Cloud project set-up

 As mentioned above, this app uses Google Vision API.
 Don't worry, **unless you're performing more than 1000 OCRs per month, you won't be charged anything**.
 If you're still not sure, you can [check this article](https://cloud.google.com/vision/pricing#prices) under the "Document Text Detection" row to review Google's latest policy for Vision API's usage and pricing.
 Please bear with me with this scuffed guide.